loloserrano/11_23/content/_index.md

 # Frugging KCP

-This project analyzes gender in Knapp, Crystal, and Prince’s *Problems in Contract Law: Cases and Materials.*
+This project analyzes gender in Knapp, Crystal, and Prince’s *Problems in Contract Law: Cases and Materials.* It is directly inspired by Mary Joe Frug's "Re-Reading Contracts: A Feminist Analysis of a Contracts Casebook. "

 *Problems in Contract Law* is an American contracts casebook that attempts, in good faith and with a commercial incentive, to relay the current state and relevant history of American contract law to first-year law students.